guibranco/CrispyWaffle/docs/user-guide/events.md

 Each event handler can handle many kinds of events, just need to implement each interface and each method `Handle`.

 Event handling is currently done synchronously.
-There are plans to do async, issue [#XX](https://github.com/guibranco/CrispyWaffle/issues/XX).
+There are plans to do an async, issue [#XX](https://github.com/guibranco/CrispyWaffle/issues/XX).

 ---